jhuckaby/pixl-proxy/README.md

 ## HTTPS

 PixlProxy supports HTTPS on both the front and back ends.
-To enable it on the front-end web server, you will need an SSL certificate for your domain (both `.crt` and `.key` files), and then you need to set a few properties in the `WebServer` configuration object:
+To enable it on the front-end web server, you will need an SSL certificate for your domain (both `.crt` and `.key` files), and then you need to set a few extra properties in the `WebServer` configuration object:

 | Property Name | Type | Description |
 |---------------|------|-------------|